skynettx/raptor/README.md

 FILE0004.GLB
 ```
 ### Configuration
-You can build or download [Raptor Setup](https://github.com/skynettx/raptorsetup.git) to create and edit the
+If no `SETUP.INI` file exists in the target directory, a default file will be created automatically on Windows, Linux, macOS and Android.
-`SETUP.INI`, or edit it manually as follows.
+Furthermore, Raptor Setup can be used to create or edit the `SETUP.INI` (not available on Android), or edit it manually as follows.
-Copy the `SETUP(ADLIB).INI` or the `SETUP(MIDI).INI` file from build directory to external system specific directory (Windows, Linux and macOS) or Raptor directory (only systems that are not officially supported) and rename it to `SETUP.INI`.
+Copy the `SETUP(ADLIB).INI` or the `SETUP(MIDI).INI` (MIDI is currently not supported on Android) file from build directory to external system specific directory (Windows, Linux, macOS and Android) or Raptor directory (only systems that are not officially supported) and rename it to `SETUP.INI`.
 If you want MIDI over the TinySoundFont lib rename the `TimGM6mb.sf2` to `SoundFont.sf2` or specify the filename in the `SETUP.INI` file:
 `SoundFont=SoundFont.sf2`
 You can use any other GM compatible soundfont in sf2 format.
 For a better MIDI sound quality I recommend the FluidR3_GM.sf2.